 Communication

-- Announcements – a time-sensitive tool that can be used to send students updates and reminders, e.g. about upcoming events.
+- Announcements – a time-sensitive tool that can be used to send students updates and reminders, e.g. a room change, an assignment deadline.

-- Email – which allows you to send an email to individual, all or a group of participants in your Blackboard module, directly from within Blackboard.
+- Email – allows you to send an email to individual, all or a group of students in your Blackboard Course, directly from within Blackboard.

 Find out more about how to use Blackboard’s Announcements and email features.